Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Q. Is teeth staining or discoloration reversible?

-The nature and degree of the discoloration determines how well tooth whitening treatment will work.
+The nature and degree of the discoloration determine how well the tooth whitening treatment will work.
 Surface stains caused by food, drinks, and smoking are often easier to remove than intrinsic stains within the tooth structure.

 Q. How often should I have my teeth professionally cleaned to prevent staining?